-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES Year Ended December 31, 2019
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES Year Ended December 31, 2022

-Amounts Reported for Governmental Activities in the Statement of Activities are Different Because: Net Changes in Fund Balances - Total Governmental Funds \$ 12,893,769 Proceeds from issuance of debt are reported as a financing source in the governmental funds and increase fund balance.
-In the government-wide financial statements, however, the issuance of debt increases long-term liabilities in the statement of net position and does not effect the statement of activities.
-(15,668,963) Repayment of long-term debt principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
-This amount is the change in accrued interest (\$63,875), and amortization of bond premium \$2,779, in the current year.
-(61,096) Change in net position of Governmental Activities \$ (2,836,290)
+)7,238) )7,238) Governmental funds report capital outlays as expenditures.
+However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
+This is the amount of capital outlay in the current year.
+32,650 Decencies from issuance of debt are reported as a financing source in the concernmental funds and Proceeds from issuance of debt are reported as a financing source in the governmental funds and increase fund balance.
+In the government-wide financial statements, however, the issuance of debt (000,000) , , Repayment of long-term debt principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
+This amount is the amortization of the bond premium (\$14,934) and change in accrued interest \$30,062.
+14,934 Change in net position of Governmental Activities \$ (1,15 59,654)